rallepalaveev/A2RAM128/README.md

 The card houses the 3 soft-switches above which upon reset are configured in the default configuration:

-* Bank 2 is selected
+* Sub-bank A is selected
 * ROM is readable
 * RAM is writeable

 A test to be made for quick check of functionality:

 ]CALL-151           # Enter monitor

+*C0N1               # Start activation of RAM for writing

+*C0N1               # Finish activation of RAM for writing

 *F800<F800.FFFFM    # Copy monitor to RAM